mmazzarolo/the-starter-app/05-login-screen-on-android/README.md

 <img src="https://github.com/mmazzarolo/the-starter-app/blob/master/.github/05-input-underline.png?raw=true" ></img>
 </p>

-I recently posted a short article that explains how we can fix the TextInput UI on Android; the plan is the following:
+I recently posted [a short article that explains how we can fix the TextInput UI on Android]; the plan is the following:

 1. Hide the lighter underline on Android, we'll use it only on iOS
 2. Add a left padding to the TextInput on Android to fix the wrong placeholder alignment